wmeints/nuxt-static-blog/content/articles/2023-12-28/create-a-static-blog-with-nuxt.md

 ## Linking to posts from the homepage

-It's nice to have a sitemap for the search engine, but I want my homepage to list the latest blog posts.
+My blog is easier to index with a sitemap, but I also want my homepage to list the latest blog posts so humans can come and visit.
 For this, I needed to write a little bit more code.
-In my homepage component I'm listing the latest posts using this fragment:
+In my homepage component located under `pages/index.vue` I'm listing the latest posts using this fragment:

 ```vue
 <script lang="ts" setup>